lehins/lehins.github.io/_posts/2020-07-10-canny-benchmarks.md

 * [`friday`](https://github.com/RaphaelJ/friday/blob/194d99a5f660cf1e0ea3fd39a066cf157c6efaf5/src/Vision/Detector/Edge.hs) - thanks to Raphael Javaux

-These are two other Canny edge detection implementation in other languages that are available in Haskell by the means of FFI:
+There are two other Canny edge detection implementations in other languages that are available in Haskell by the means of FFI:
 [`opencv`](https://hackage.haskell.org/package/opencv-0.0.2.1/docs/OpenCV-ImgProc-FeatureDetection.html#v:canny)
 and
 [`arrayfire`](https://hackage.haskell.org/package/arrayfire-0.6.0.0/docs/ArrayFire-Image.html#v:canny).
 I'd
-really like to have benchmark comparison for them as well, but for now my focus was on Haskell.
+really like to have benchmark comparison for them as well, but for now my focus was on pure Haskell.

 ## Array Libraries